11rchitwood/Elibe/gods/Hartmut.md

-# Hartmut the Hero
+# Hartmut

-Hartmut was the leader of the Eight Legends of Elibe and a hero of the Scouring.
+Hartmut was the champion of the Eight Legends and a hero of the Scouring.
-He wielded the legendary hammer Eckesachs.
+He wielded the king's hammer, Eckesachs.